Thirty years of the finite volume method for solid mechanics: History of the finite volume method for computational solid mechanics

-Thirty years ago, \citet{Demirdzic1988} proposed the first application of the cell-centred finite volume method, in its modern form, to solid mechanics.
-This original method was applied to the simulation of thermal deformations in welded workpieces on a 2-D structured quadrilateral grid.
-Small strains and rotations were assumed and the material behaviour was described by the so called \emph{Duhamel-Neumann} form of Hooke's law.
-This cell-centred approach takes its name from the dependent variable, in this case displacement, residing at the cell centres (control volume centroids); equivalently, the approach has been termed the \emph{colocated}, \emph{co-located} or \emph{collocated} finite volume method, as the dependent variables share their location at the cell centres/centroids.
-In the initial approach of \citet{Demirdzic1988}, the displacement was assumed to locally vary linearly.
-A distinguishing feature of the proposed solution algorithm was the partitioning of the surface force term into a compact-stencil \emph{implicit} term and a larger stencil \emph{explicit} term; as a result, the linear momentum \emph{vector} equation was temporarily decoupled into three \emph{scalar} component equations that were independently solved, where outer fixed-point/Gauss-Seidel/Picard iterations provided the required coupling.
-This form of solution methodology is known as a \emph{segregated} approach, as the governing conservation of linear momentum equation is segregated into three scalar equations during solution.
+The cell-centred approach takes its name from the dependent variable(s) residing at the cell centres (control volume centroids); equivalently, the approach has been termed the \emph{colocated}, \emph{co-located} or \emph{collocated} finite volume method, as the dependent variables share their location at the cell centres/centroids.

+\paragraph{Implicit cell-centred methods} Considering first the implicit methods: in the original approach of \citet{Demirdzic1988}, a structured rectangular 2-D method was applied to the simulation of thermal deformations in welded workpieces (Fig. \ref{fig:controlVolumeFig1Demirdzic1994}(a)).
+The displacement was assumed to vary linearly between computational nodes, and the small strain material behaviour was described by the \emph{Duhamel-Neumann} form of Hooke's law.
+A distinguishing feature of the proposed solution algorithm was the partitioning of the surface force term into a compact-stencil \emph{implicit} term and a larger stencil \emph{explicit} term.
+As a result, the linear momentum \emph{vector} equation was temporarily decoupled into three \emph{scalar} component equations that were independently solved, where outer fixed-point/Gauss-Seidel/Picard iterations provided the required coupling.
+This form of solution methodology is termed a \emph{segregated} approach, as the governing conservation of linear momentum equation is segregated into three scalar equations during solution.
+This style of implicit segregated solution algorithm was inspired by the methods adopted in similar CFD procedures, where the restrictive computer memory sizes available at the time necessitated memory efficient procedures.